 My heart breaks for Alec and Laura every time I watch this.
 It is obvious that they would be good for one another, and it seems to us that they genuinely do care for each other.
 I admire their moral strength though in not giving in to their hearts desire, that only makes me like them and pity them more.

 The use of Rachmaninov’s music was an inspired choice I think.
 Today that music and this film are inseparable in many peoples minds.
 The music fits the film perfectly.

 My favourite scenes are the following.
 Their cinema visits.
 The scene in the flat.
 Laura’s fantasy in the train window.
 The first(and as it turns out) final scene in the café and the “you know what’s happened, don’t you?” scene.

 I love this scene for the story and performances, but I also enjoy watching to see a bygone era.
 This is the England of steam trains and to our modern view some extremely cheap prices for everything, from food to cinema tickets.

 A bittersweet love story that stays with you long after the film has finished.
 I have no doubt that this film will continue to be effective for audiences for as long as film survives.
-I think that is a testament to the abilities of Lean, and all the cast and crew who worked on this.
+I think that is a testament to the abilities of Lean, and also to all the cast and crew who worked on this film.

 Please share your thoughts on this timeless love story.
 Never seen it?
 Get a copy of this and enjoy this deeply moving film.
 Be sure to see it on Blu-ray to catch it looking at its best.